ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 Baseline Coverage Data
 ++++++++++++++++++++++++

+Let us assume program coverage is a stand-in value of 40%.
+C = 0.4; 1-C = 0.6 (This will be updated).

 .. todo::

   We have been in contact with EMOH but seems like they only have DHIS data which does not give us coverage rate.
 We will dig a bit more into the literature, or reach out to CIFF/UNICEF since UNICEF is the implementation partner for treatment in Ethiopia.